code-423n4/2023-10-zksync/docs/Smart contract Section/Batches & L2 blocks on zkSync.md

 ## Migration & virtual blocks’ logic

-As already explained above, for a smoother upgrade for the ecosystem, there will be a migration performed during which instead of returning either batch information or L2 block information, we will return the virtual block information until they catch up with the L2 block’s number.
+As already explained above, for a smoother upgrade for the ecosystem, there is a migration being performed during which instead of returning either batch information or L2 block information, we will return the virtual block information until they catch up with the L2 block’s number.

 ### Production of the virtual blocks

 - In each batch, there should be at least one virtual block created.
-- Whenever creating a new L2 block, the operator can select how many virtual blocks it wants to create.
+- Whenever a new L2 block is created, the operator can select how many virtual blocks it wants to create.
 This can be any number, however, if the number of the virtual block exceeds the L2 block number, the migration is considered complete and we switch to the mode where the L2 block information will be returned.

 ## Additional note on blockhashes

 Note, that if we used some complex formula for virtual blocks’ hashes (like we do for L2 blocks), we would have to put all of these into storage for the data availability.
 Even if we used the same storage trick that we used for the L2 blocks, where we store only the last 257’s block’s hashes under the current load/migration plans it would be expected that we have roughly ~250 virtual blocks per batch, practically meaning that we will publish all of these anyway.
 This would be too expensive.
 That is why we have to use a simple formula of `keccak(uint256(number))` for now.
 Note, that they do not collide with the legacy miniblock hash, since legacy miniblock hashes are calculated as `keccak(uint32(number))`.

 Also, we need to keep the consistency of previous blockhashes, i.e. if `blockhash(X)` returns a non-zero value, it should be consistent among the future blocks.
 For instance, let’s say that the hash of batch `1000` is `1`, i.e. `blockhash(1000) = 1`.
 Then, when we migrate to virtual blocks, we need to ensure that `blockhash(1000)` will return either 0 (if and only if the block is more than 256 blocks old) or `1`.
-Because of that for `blockhash` we will have the following complex logic:
+Because of that for `blockhash` we will have the following complex [logic](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/contracts/SystemContext.sol#L103):

 - For blocks that were created before the virtual block upgrade, use the batch hashes
 - For blocks that were created during the virtual block upgrade, use `keccak(uint256(number))`.